The Vermont Statutes Online

-(3) Improve access to healthy local foods.
+(3) Improve access to healthy local foods for all Vermonters.

 (A) Inventory Vermont’s food system infrastructure by gathering existing data, studies, and analysis about the components of Vermont’s food system, including:

-(i) The types of foods produced in Vermont, the number of producers of each type of food, the amount of each type of food produced, and the financial viability of each food-producing sector.
+(i) the types of foods produced in Vermont, the number of producers of each type of food, the amount of each type of food produced, and the financial viability of each food-producing sector;

-(ii) The types of food processors in Vermont, how much food produced in Vermont is purchased by Vermont processors, and the financial viability of the food processing sector in Vermont.
+(ii) the types of food processors in Vermont, how much food produced in Vermont is purchased by Vermont processors, and the financial viability of the food processing sector in Vermont;

-(iii) The current and potential markets in which Vermont food producers and processors can sell their products.
+(iii) the current and potential markets in which Vermont food producers and processors can sell their products;

-(iv) The extent of existing agricultural lands that could be expanded and the resources available to expand Vermont’s food production.
+(iv) the extent of existing agricultural lands that could be expanded and the resources available to expand Vermont’s food production;

-(vi) The potential for entirely new local products and the barriers to farmers and processors entering new markets.
+(vi) the potential for entirely new local products and the barriers to farmers and processors entering new markets.

 (B) Identify gaps in the infrastructure and distribution systems and identify ways to address these gaps.

-(E) Informing agricultural lenders of the information collected under subdivision (c)(1) of this subsection in order to facilitate availability of agricultural financing.
+(G) informing agricultural lenders of the information collected under subdivision (1) of this subsection (c) in order to facilitate availability of farm and food sector financing.

 (d) Methods.
 To accomplish the goals and carry out the ongoing tasks stated in this section, the Vermont Farm-to-Plate Investment Program may:

-(1) Create an advisory panel with representatives from the agricultural and business communities.
+(1) create an advisory panel with representatives from the agricultural and business communities;

-(2) Hire or assign staff.
+(2) hire or assign staff;

-(3) Seek and accept funds from private and public entities.
+(3) seek and accept funds from private and public entities;

-(e) Repealed].
+(e) [Repealed.]
 (Added 2009, No. 54, § 35, eff.
 June 1, 2009; amended 2009, No. 3 (Sp.
 Sess.), § 11(b); 2009, No. 78 (Adj.
 Sess.), § 13a, eff.
 April 15, 2010; 2015, No. 11, § 8; 2019, No. 23, § 1; 2019, No. 131 (Adj.
 Sess.), § 12.)